-Calming & Balancing with Constructive Rest
+Calming and Balancing with Constructive Rest

 Alexander Technique teacher Imogen Ragone demonstrating Constructive Rest.